Quantum memories at finite temperature: Memories at Finite Temperature

 Exponential coherence time scaling with inverse temperature, determined by the constant Hamiltonian interaction strength, is common to all memories of small size.
-To increase the coherence time of a quantum memory arbitrarily we must increase the size of the system.
+As such, we must look to macroscopic models to find systems with extended coherence tim es.
 We must therefore ask, what happens to the coherence time of the memory against thermal noise as we increase the system size?
 It is useful to compare with the benchmark $\tau \sim e^{ \beta \Delta }$ for small systems obtained from Arrhenius' law, Eqn.~(\ref{Eqn:Arrhenius}).
 The worst possible case for a memory would be sub-Arrhenius scaling of coherence time with $\beta$.
 This would mean that large system sizes have entropic effects that cause the memory to fail faster than for small system sizes.
 A memory with Arrhenius scaling allows the same protection as one would get against thermal errors for a small system size.
 Although the resilience of the model to thermal errors may not increase, it may be beneficial to increase the size of the system to improve perturbative stability of a model.
 We might even expect systems of larger sizes to have greater coherence times than we expect of small system sizes.
 In which case we might expect super-Arrhenius scaling in coherence time as the temperature is reduced in the limit of large system sizes.
 Examples of such models are discussed in later Sections.